manojjsm/austerejs/README.md

 ##### Why not create bound functions instead of aliasing?

 Some developers recommend creating [bound functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) to prevent ```this``` from referring to an unexpected value.
-In general this is great, but it's unsupported in IE10 and only gained support on Android browser with Android 4.0.
-While doing this on the server (Node/Rhino/TeaJS) is fine, the polyfill for the ```bind()``` method is not simple, and since the aliasing solution works well in general, it is preferred.
+In general this is great, but it's unsupported in <IE10, IE Mobile, and Android browser <4.0.
+In server code, the ```bind()``` option will be considered licit.

 ### Composed objects have a reference chain.